andresgalante/andresgalante.github.io/_posts/2015-10-14-emojis-on-css.markdown

 And Leo Tolstoy wrote:

-> Everything intelligent is so boring.”
+> Everything intelligent is so boring.

 Which makes the weekly PM meeting an intelligent art masterpiece.